Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 Indeed with the replacement

-the only difference in the two equations is the matrix $K_{0}$, which appears in weak measurement.
+the kernel including the weak measurement can be mapped (up to the extra term $K_0$, which we discuss in a moment) onto the kernel with small but finite $\chi$.
+Of course, we can therefore not hope to probe the global properties of the kernel for all $\chi$.
+However, this form of weak measurement can be used to ``simulate'' the presence of a small but finite counting field.
+Importantly, here the simulated $\chi$ enters as a system parameter influencing the dynamics, and is no longer related to the transport measurement (as the latter is encoded in the new classical counting field $\xi$).
+Hence, we are no longer required to expand in $\chi$, and can thus avoid any problems related to analytic continuation, and the topological phase transition shown in Fig.~\ref{fig:braids_phi}d can now be observed.

+Let us now comment on the effect of aforementioned the extra term $K_0$.
 While the presence of $K_0$ does distort the spectrum, we observe that the braid group of the two eigenvalues $\lambda_{\pm}$ is preserved, when setting the weak measurement parameters ($\omega_m$ and $\delta r$) to values that correspond to the value of $\chi$ [according to Eq.\ref{eq:replacement}] in Fig.~\ref{fig:braids_phi}d.
 As a proof of principle, we show the new eigenvalues for the weak measurement in comparison with old ones, for finite $\chi$, in Fig.~\ref{fig:analytic_cont}b.
-Importantly, this feature is only possible if the detector is able to distinguish the sign of the current (see above discussion), as otherwise, the weak measurement kernel cannot be mapped onto $L_\text{cut-off}(\phi,\chi)$.
-Note furthermore, that the weak measurement kernel can only recreate topological phases for small (but finite) values of $\chi$, where the expansion up to first order in $\chi$ is valid, see Eq.~\eqref{eq:complete_kernel_small_chi}, which is the case for the topological phase shown in Fig.~\ref{fig:braids_phi}d.
+Let us repeat that this recreation of the braid phase transition via weak measurement is only possible if the detector is able to distinguish the sign of the current (see above discussion), as otherwise, the weak measurement kernel cannot be mapped onto $L_\text{cut-off}(\phi,\chi)$.